Cardiothoracic Interventions 1 (8976.1)

 This unit contains participatory elements which are vital to the Australian Physiotherapy Council professional learning outcomes.
-Except in the case of extenuating circumstances 100% participation is strongly recommended in all lectures, tutorials and practicals.
+Except in the case of extenuating circumstances 100% participation is required in all lectures, tutorials and practicals.
 It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by email.

 Required IT skills

-The final theory exam will be computer based.
-It will include both short and long answer questions, therefore, students will be required to type their answers.
-Students that are unable to type and complete the theory exam on a comupter will need to provide the unit conveor with a written Reasonable Adjustment Plan (RAP) stating they require a hand written exam and ask that their RAP be enacted for this assessment piece.
+The in-class test and final theory exam will be computer based.
+It will include short answer questions therefore, students will be required to type their answers.
+Students that are unable to type and complete the theory exam on a computer will need to provide the unit convener with a written Reasonable Adjustment Plan (RAP) stating they require a hand written exam and ask that their RAP be enacted for this assessment piece.